 It’s my hope these free sheets can help you quickly produce individual worksheets for your students to use.

-Let’s look at why name practice is important, how to make the worksheets with your students’ names, and then some alternative ideas for making these less “worksheety”.
+Let’s look at why name practice is important, some alternative ideas for making these feel less worksheety, and how to make the worksheets with your students’ names.

 At the beginning of the year, we work really hard in kindergarten to learn how to properly write and spell our names.

 It’s important for students to learn to use an uppercase only at the beginning.
 (Yeah, I’m looking at you preschool teachers who still teach them to write the entire thing in uppercase letters)

 I simply taught that this is learning to do it the kindergarten way.